uskelkeron/Functions/README.md

 ## Question 9: OddAverage.js ##

 *Write a program to read 6 numbers and find the average of all odd numbers.
 Your program must calculate and print the average of all the odd numbers.*

+## Question 10: Factors.js ##

+*Write a program that will prompt the user for 3 numbers and then print out all the factors of that number.
+Your program must include a function that will calculate and print the factors of each number entered.*

+## Question 11: Discount.js ##

+*Pricesmart Membership Club is giving a discount to its members.
+The discount is calculated by a discount rate that is attached to a code given at the cashier.
+Write a program that will calculate the discount amount for several customers.
+The program must request from the user each member’s number, name, total amount of bill and the pricing code.
+The program must calculate the total amount each member has to pay.
+Before the discount is calculated, VAT (15%) is added to the total amount of the bill.*

+*Create 2 functions that is, firstly, to calculate the total amount plus VAT and secondly, the amount after discount.
+The functions must accept the appropriate values and return the relevant values.
+The output is a member’s number, name, total amount of bill, total amount of bill plus VAT, and amount after discount.*